CryptoHoes/HoesMad/README.md

-# FloppyCock
+# HoesMad
 Overview:
-FloppyCock - an NFT Focused Flappy birds but more meta
+HoesMad- an NFT Focused Flappy birds but more meta

 Version: 1
 Getting Started: